 Each school must have specific procedures for annually and meaningfully reviewing each Faculty member's teaching, scholarship, and service.
 Each school has the discretion to develop the procedures for these reviews, but at a minimum, each Faculty member must provide information to the Dean or the Dean's designee about the Faculty member's contributions to teaching, scholarship, and service.
 Moreover, each school must provide each Faculty member meaningful written feedback on the Faculty member's work in these areas.
-When significant differences arise between a Faculty member may refer the matter to the Dean by providing the written feedback received along with a detailed written basis for the objection.
+When significant differences arise between a Faculty member and the initial reviewer regarding the conclusions of an annual review, the Faculty member may refer the matter to the Dean by providing the written feedback received along with a detailed written basis for the objection.
 If there is further disagreement with the Dean the Faculty member may refer the matter to the Provost by providing the written feedback received along with a detailed written basis for the objection.
 The Provost's resolution of the disagreement is final.

-Section Seven - Third-Year, Tenure, and Promotion Review
+Section Seven -Third-Year, Tenure, and Promotion Review